Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Just a short drive down HWY2 from Upper Canada Village is one of the coolest island chains in the St. Lawrence River.

 The Long Sault Parkway is a causeway connecting twelve islands with the mainland.
 The islands are actually the tops of hills that were flooded when the dams that control the flow of the St. Lawrence River were built.
-Look closely and you can still find roads that end abruptly beneath the waves.
+Look closely, and you will still find roads that end abruptly beneath the waves.

 The islands are managed by the Parks of the St. Lawrence and offer a series of beaches, campgrounds, and picnic areas.
 At the very least, Long Sault Parkway is worth the scenic drive through the island chain.